Liquidium-Inc/liquidium-recovery-tool/README.md

 **No license required**: This project is fully open-source, free to use, fork, or adapt by anyone.

+**Legal Notice**: The Liquidium Vault Recovery Tool is provided as a free and open-source utility for community use.
+It is offered as-is, without any warranty—express or implied—including but not limited to warranties of merchantability or fitness for a particular purpose.
+Use at your own risk.
+The Liquidium team assumes no liability for loss, damage, or other issues arising from the use of this tool.

 **Live Site**: (https://liquidium-inc.github.io/liquidium-recovery-tool/)

 ## Overview